giellalt/lang-tku/tku.md

-Noun inflection
+Nouns
+Nouns in the Upper Necaxa Totonac language are things.

+Numerals
+Numerals in the Upper Necaxa Totonac language are numbers.

+Totanac verb stems

+Prefixes
+Prefixes in the Upper Necaxa Totonac language are bound to beginning of other words.

+Adjectives
+Adjectives in the Upper Necaxa Totonac language describe things.

+Pronouns
-The Upper Necaxa Totonac language nouns inflect in cases.
+Pronouns in the Upper Necaxa Totonac language are references to things.

-Proper noun inflection
-The Upper Necaxa Totonac language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+# Rules

+**Dummy rule** to be deleted